-Even after compensating for annual pay increment of 5% over a 3 years degree period(assuming you take full time studies), the pay of diploma holders do not supersede that of PEI degree graduates.
-(Note that we are referring to the median/average, there will be exceptions.)
+Even after compensating for annual pay increment of 5% over a 3 years degree period(assuming you take full-time studies), the pay of diploma holders does not supersede that of PEI degree graduates.
+(Note that we are referring to the median/average and that there will be exceptions.)
 On top of that, what is shown here is merely the starting salary; the difference is likely to further widen as time progresses.

 This is especially true when you are seeking to transition into a managerial position which mostly considers only degree holders.
-U.S.News explains that most managerial position requires minimally a degree because one is proven to have demonstrated competency in areas such as writing, thinking and expertise in your field as a degree holder.
+U.S.News explains that most managerial positions require at least a degree because, as a degree holder, one is proven to have demonstrated competency in areas such as writing, thinking and expertise in their field.

-It’s not just in Singapore.
-Numerous studies have shown that there is positive correlation between one’s years of schooling and one’s earnings after graduation.
-That means the more schooling one has, the higher will be one’s salary.
+This isn’t unique to Singapore.
+Numerous studies have shown that there is a positive correlation between one’s years of schooling and one’s earnings after graduation.
+This means the more schooling one has, the higher one’s salary.
 The biggest jump in earnings is 37%, which happens when one transits from high school to university, meaning between a non-degree holder to a degree holder.

-In many companies especially MNCs, every job opening attracts a horde of resumes.
+In many companies, especially MNCs, every job opening attracts a horde of resumes.
 HR departments are not staffed like factories.
-Hence they adopt systems such as candidate scoring to quickly filter resumes and get to the right candidate.
+Hence they adopt systems such as candidate scoring to filter resumes and get to the right candidate quickly.
 This means that your resume can automatically get filtered out by the HR if you are not a degree-holder.

-In this globalized society, the reality is that your resume is put alongside that of many other well qualified individuals from all around the world.
-In Taiwan for example, number of people with degree has increased to 42.68% of the population (over 15 years old) in 2015.
+In this globalized society, the reality is that your resume is put alongside that of many other well-qualified individuals from all around the world.
+In Taiwan for example, the number of people with degree qualifications has increased to 42.68% of the population (over 15 years old) as of 2015.
 There is an increasing trend in places such as India and China as well.